Africa Literacy Facts

 Literacy rates are improving globally, but in terms of raw numbers there are more illiterates than 20 years ago.
-In sub-Saharan Africa youth literacy rates (ages 15-24) have increased by 6% over the past 20 years, casting light on adult literacy projections.
-However, youth literacy rates in Sub-Saharan Africa (72%) are the lowest of any region, as is enrollment in secondary school (34%).
-For adults in sub-Saharan Africa the rates have improved by 9%, but there is a disparity between literacy for women and men.
+In sub-Saharan Africa, youth literacy rates (ages 15-24) have increased over the past 20 years, which suggests that adult literacy rates will increase as they grow up.
+However, youth literacy rates in Sub-Saharan Africa (70% in 2011) are the lowest of any region.
+For adults in sub-Saharan Africa the rates have improved by 10%, but there is a disparity between literacy for women and men.
 While 7 in 10 men can read, only half of women can do so.

 Comparing the U.S. to Africa

-The U.S. literacy rate is 99%, while it is 63% in sub-Saharan Africa.
-Of the ten countries with the lowest recorded adult literacy rates, 9 are in Africa.
+The U.S. literacy rate is 99%, while it is 59% in sub-Saharan Africa.
+Of the 11 countries with the lowest recorded adult literacy rates, ten are in Africa.

 Building on rich oral traditions of storytelling, many of ALP's partner countries have shown improved literacy rates over time and with strong government investment in education.
-Botswana, for example, increased its adult literacy rate from 69% in 1991 to 83% in 2008, and invests 21% of its government spending in education (compared to 14% for the US).
-Lesotho invests over 12% of its GDP in education (compared to 5.5% in the US) ; and while this is the highest in Africa, public and school libraries are rare.
+Botswana, for example, increased its adult literacy rate from 69% in 1991 to 87% in 2008, and invests 19% of its government spending in education (compared to 13% for the US).
+Lesotho invests 13% of its GDP in education (compared to 5% in the US) ; and while this is the highest in Africa, public and school libraries are rare.
 The hunger to read for pleasure, for information, and to supplement textbooks (when available) exists in the countries we serve because of the improving literacy rates and investments in education made over the years.

 General Facts about Sub-Saharan Africa